RyanKeemink/crazyflie-clients-python/docs/installation/install.md

 pip3 install --upgrade pip
 ```

-> For some versions of Ubuntu 20.04 you might need to install more packes like `libxcb-cursor0`.
+> For some versions of Ubuntu 20.04 you might need to install more packages like `libxcb-cursor0`.
 Check out [QT6 package dependency list]( https://doc.qt.io/qt-6/linux-requirements.html).

 #### Setting udev permissions